webdeskart/disable-auto-image-resizing/README.md

 ## Installation
 Install and activate the plugin.

+## Plugin Development
+This WordPress plugin has been developed by[WebDeskArt](https://www.webdeskart.com)

 ## Frequently Asked Questions
 **Q:** Will this plugin break my existing website images?
 **A:** No, this plugin only affects new image uploads going forward.
 Any images you've already uploaded and that WordPress has resized will remain unchanged.
 Only newly uploaded images will avoid resizing.